-Microfiber is composed of very finely woven fibers, defined by their thickness, or dernier, which is the measurement of a fiber’s thickness.
-A high dernier points to a material of higher thickness, a low dernier is one of lower thickness.
+Microfiber is composed of very finely woven fibers, defined by their thickness, or denier, which is the measurement of a fiber’s thickness.
+A high denier points to a material of higher thickness, a low denier is one of lower thickness.

-For a material to be considered microfiber, it must be less than 1 dernier in diameter.
-For comparison, consider that fine silk measures at 1.25 derniers; thus, microfibers are made in the lab instead of forming naturally in nature.
+For a material to be considered microfiber, it must be less than 1 denier in diameter.
+For comparison, consider that fine silk measures at 1.25 deniers; thus, microfibers are made in the lab instead of forming naturally in nature.
 They can be made from wood pulp, or polyester and nylon polymers.
 Microfiber sheets are very thin, but are strong and exceptionally smooth and comfortable.

 Though pilling is typically associated with lower quality thread counts; while usually rare, this can happen in high quality and high threat count sheets as well and is thus, a misconception.
 Pilling can happen with both Cotton and Microfiber sheets, depending on the finishing process.